davdar/maam/writeup/pldi15.markdown

 The resulting state space `AΣ` is finite, and its least-fixed-point iteration will give a sound and computable analysis.

-# Varying Path and Flow Sensitivity
+# Varying Path- and Flow-Sensitivity

 We are able to recover a flow-insensitivity in the analysis through a new definition for `AM`: `AMᶠⁱ`.
 To do this we pull `AStore` out of the powerset, exploiting its join-semilattice structure: